Executive Leadership | Wolf Trap

 Beth directs the full scope of Wolf Trap’s development, marketing, patron services, education, human resources, and government relations teams and programs.
 Prior to joining the Foundation in 2005 as vice president, external affairs, Beth served as director of external programs at St. Albans Episcopal School for Boys.
 As project director of the Survivors’ Fund for The Community Foundation of Greater Washington, she managed a $20 million fund in support of individuals affected by the September 11 attack.
 Beth’s early career included work on Capitol Hill and with People for the American Way, as well as holding senior fundraising positions at Children’s National Hospital, culminating in her direction of the Medical Center’s $250 million Giant Steps campaign.
 A graduate of Yale University, Beth is a frequent speaker on philanthropy, fundraising, and nonprofit leadership.

-Sara Beesley, Vice President, Program and Production
+Sara Beesley, Vice President, Programming and Production

 Bernard S. Berry III, Senior Director, Ticket Services